-Bangladesh mangrove vegetation of The Sundarbans differs greatly from other non-deltaic coastal mangrove forest and upland associations.
+The Bangladesh mangrove vegetation of Sundarbans differs greatly from other non-deltaic forest and upland coastal mangrove associations.
 Unlike the former, the Rhizophoraceae are of minor importance.
 Differences in vegetation have been explained in terms of freshwater and low salinity influences in the Northeast and variations in drainage and siltation.
 The Sundarbans has been classified as a moist tropical forest demonstrating a whole mosaic of seres, comprising colonization on new accretions to more mature beach forests, often conspicuously dominated by Keora (ISonneratia apetala) and tidal forests.
 Historically three principal vegetation types have been recognize in broad correlation with varying degrees of water salinity, freshwater flushing and physiography and which are represented in the wildlife sanctuaries:

-Journal of Advances and Scholarly Researches in Allied Education Vol. IV, Issue No. VIII, October-2012, ISSN 2230-7540
+Journal of Advances and Scholarly Researches in Allied Education Vol. VII, Issue No. XIII, January-2014, ISSN 2230-7540